EEG analyses using Brain Vision Analyzer software

 Step 1 of 3:

-Select all EEG channels that will form the new reference.
+Select the EEG channels that were used as mastoid electrodes (EXG5 and EXG6 in this example).
 All other channels remain in the 'available' channels list.
 Important: do not include the implicit reference into the calculation of the New Reference.

 Step 2 of 3: